Research

 Diversification of South American Agalinis

 For my postdoc, Dr. Maribeth Latvis and I will focus on Agalinis (Orobanchaceae).
-This genus displays an intriguing biogeographic history: it migrated from North America to South America, where it experienced rapid radiation, in the Andean region and in Brazil.
+This genus displays an intriguing biogeographic history: it migrated from North America to South America, where it rapidly diversified, in the Andes and in Brazil.
 Additionally, all species are hemiparasitic, which makes them a super interesting system!
-We intend to investigate species’ evolutionary relationships, the evolution of the hummingbird pollination syndrome, and interspecific hybridization.
-This project is still in its initial phase, so stay tuned for updates on this!
+We are right now investigating the biogeographic history of the group and investigating the role of pollination syndrome and life history transitions in the diversifciation of the group.
+We are also generating a high-quality reference genome for the group and conducted fieldwork in Brazil in 2025 to sample species from campos rupestres!
+Cool projects are on the way so stay tuned ☺️

 Collaborators (in alphabetical order): Maribeth Latvis